Hans Hass: Post war activity and fame

 After the Australian Prime Minister Harold Holt disappeared in the waters of Cheviot Beach at Portsea, Victoria on 17 December 1967, Hass visited Australia and explored the area where Holt disappeared for his 1971 film documentary Das Geheimnis der Cheviot Bay (The Secret of Cheviot Bay).
 In an interview with Harry Martin for the ABC's current affairs programme "A.M" Hass said that having observed the underwater conditions of the area with its sharp and jagged rocks, he was convinced that Holt had been trapped in the structure of one of these rocks and his body considerably torn by the nature of the forces of the sea and the sharp rocks.

 Hass acknowledged a rivalry with the better-known French scientist Jacques Cousteau; according to the New York Times obituary, Hass told historian Tim Ecott that "For Cousteau there exists only Cousteau.
 He never acknowledged others or corrected the impression that he wasn't the first in diving or underwater photography."
+Hans Hass publicly challenged this claim in 1994.

 Hass died on 16 June 2013 in Vienna.
 He was 94 and was survived by his wife and daughter Meta.
 Lotte Hass died in January 2015.
 Hass's son Hans Hass Jr., an actor and composer, committed suicide in 2009.

 In 2002 the Historical Diving Society established the Hans Hass Award which is awarded to individuals that display international achievement in underwater science, technology, or arts and literature.